 If you’re reading this article then it’s probably because you’ve just landed on the industry Terminated Merchant File, or the more commonly called MATCH list.
 And, not be over-dramatic here, this can be one of the worst things that can happen to a merchant.

 Being placed on this list means that your merchant account has been terminated.
-It also notifies other acquirers that there’s something not right with your business, which means that you probably won’t be able to find another processor anytime soon.
+It also notifies other acquirers that there’s something not right with your business.
+That means that you probably won’t be able to find another processor anytime soon.
 To make matters even worse most merchants aren’t even aware that they’ve been TMF’d until they apply for a merchant account and are rejected for this reason.

 Since this has serious implications for your business, let’s explains what exactly the MATCH list and what you can do to stay-off this list and survive if you ever are.